Lithium-ion battery: Non-flammable electrolyte

-In 2023, most commercial Li-ion batteries employed alkylcarbonate solvent(s) to assure the formation solid electrolyte interface on the negative electrode.
+In 2023, most commercial Li-ion batteries employed alkylcarbonate solvents to assure the formation solid electrolyte interface on the negative electrode.
 Since such solvents are readily flammable, there has been active research to replace them with non-flammable solvents or to add fire suppressants.
 Another source of hazard is hexafluorophosphate anion, which is needed to passivate the negative current collector made of aluminium.
 Hexafluorophosphate reacts with water and releases volatile and toxic hydrogen fluoride.

-Efforts to replace hexafluorophosphate have been less successful.
+Several strategies have been explored for developing non-flammable Li-ion battery electrolytes.
+One approach uses fluorinated (co-)solvents, such as methyl-(2,2,2-trifluoroethyl)-carbonate (FEMC) or methyl-3,3,3-trifluoropropionate (MTFP).
+Another approach uses fluorinated anions, such as lithium bis(trifluoromethanesulfonyl)imide or lithium difluoro(oxalato)borate in high concentrations.

 Supply chain

-Li-ion battery production is heavily concentrated, with 60% coming from China in 2024.

-In the 1990s, the United States was the World's largest miner of lithium minerals, contributing to 1/3 of the total production.
-By 2010 Chile replaced the USA the leading miner, thanks to the development of lithium brines in Salar de Atacama.
-By 2024, Australia and China joined Chile as the top 3 miners.
+As of 2021, almost 90% of raw lithium extraction originated from three countries: Australia (53%), Chile (24%), and China (10%), with almost all production coming from China (56%), Chile (32%) and Argentina (11%).